Cystic Fibrosis (CF)

 Consider low-dose chest CT for children who have not had one before (can help detect early bronchiectasis).

-• Increase calorie intake by eating high-energy food and increase portion size (if there is weight loss and inadequate weight gain)
+• Increase calorie intake by eating high-energy food and increasing portion size (if there is weight loss and inadequate weight gain)

 Use stool elastase estimation to test for exocrine pancreatic insufficiency